Try these tree planting tips for how to plant a potted tree. Consider light, spacing, and soil consistency to ensure long-term growth.

 In general, the best time to plant a tree is in the early spring or the late fall, but research your specific plant in case of exceptions.
 Where to plant is the spot where the tree will have the amount of sunshine it needs — full or partial, as specified; full if not specified.
-And, if it isn't hardy, plant it where it will have shelter from the wind.
+And, if it isn’t hardy, plant it where it will have shelter from the wind.
 Plant big deciduous (shade) trees on the south side of the house where they will shade in summer and let warming light enter your windows in the winter.
 Conifers do well as winter windbreaks on the north or windy side of the house.
-(Wisely placed trees can improve your home's heating/cooling situation a lot!)
-Follow these tree planting tips for best results.
+(Wisely placed trees can improve your home’s heating/cooling situation a lot!)
+When considering how to plant a potted tree, aollow these tree planting tips for best results.

 Dig planting holes wide and shallow, no deeper than the rootball’s size, and make them wider than needed to accommodate the tree’s spreading roots.
 The larger the area that you dig up around the hole in preparation for planting the tree, the easier it will be for its roots to spread and find food and water.
 Remove any grass for three feet in diameter.